Installation and Inspection of Ex Equipment

 General Principles

-1. Only certified equipment may be installed in hazardous areas — verify the certificate, EPL, gas group, and temperature class match the zone classification
+1. Only certified equipment may be installed in hazardous areas. verify the certificate (see how to read an ATEX nameplate), EPL, gas group, and temperature class match the zone classification

 Cable Gland Selection